wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-windows-powershell-administration.md

 - To get online Help for any cmdlet, use the previous cmdlet with the `-Online` parameter: `Get-Help <cmdlet-name> -Online`

-- For full Help, you can use the –Full parameter, and for examples, use the `–Examples` parameter.
+- For full Help, you can use the <!-- deleted by customization -Full --><!-- keep by customization: begin --> –Full <!-- keep by customization: end --> parameter, and for examples, use the <!-- deleted by customization `-Examples` --><!-- keep by customization: begin --> `–Examples` <!-- keep by customization: end --> parameter.

 #### To update Help